Quivers and moduli spaces of pointed curves of genus zero: Moduli spaces of quiver representations

-\begin{rem} Assume we have the base scheme $S=\Spec k$, $k$ an algebraically closed field.
-Assume that there is a $\theta\in H(Q,d)$ such that $\theta$-stable representations exist.
-We call dimension vectors $0<d'<d$ such that all representations of dimension vector $d$ which are $\theta$-stable with respect to some $\theta\in H(Q,d)$ have a subrepresentation of dimension vector $d'$ a generic dimension vector.
-The existence of a subrepresentation of dimension vector $d'$ is a closed condition on $\bigcup_\theta R^\textit{$\theta$-s}(Q,d)$ (the operation of $\overline{G(d)}$ on $R_\textit{$\theta$-s}(Q,d)$ is proper by proposition \ref{prop:Rs-Mtheta-torsor}).
-The intersection of the open half-spaces $\{\theta\:|\:\sum_q\theta_qd'_q>0\}\subset H(Q,d)$ for generic dimension vectors $d'$ is the set of weights $\theta$, such that $\theta$-stable representations exist.
-Its closure, the intersection of the closed half-spaces $\{\theta\:|\:\sum_q\theta_qd'_q\geq0\}$ for generic $d'$, is the full-dimensional convex polyhedral cone $C(Q,d)$.
-Subquivers closed under successors give rise to generic dimension vectors.
-If $Q$ has no oriented cycles, the cone $C(Q,d)$ is strongly convex. \end{rem}
+\begin{rem} Let the base scheme be $S=\Spec k$, $k$ an algebraically closed field.\\ (1) Existence of subrepresentations of a given dimension vector is a closed condition on $R(Q,d)$, see \cite[Lemma 3.1]{Scho92}.
+We call a dimension vector $0<d'<d$ a generic dimension vector if there is a non-empty open subscheme of $R(Q,d)$ of representations that have a subrepresentation of dimension vector $d'$, or equivalently, all representations of dimension vector $d$ have a subrepresentation of dimension vector $d'$.
+There is a dense open subset in $R(Q,d)$ of representations which only have subrepresentations of generic dimension vectors.\\ (2) The set of weights that allow (semi)stable representations is determined by the generic dimension vectors: the intersection $\bigcap_{\textit{$d'\!\!$ generic}}H^{<0}_{d'}$ is the set of weights $\theta\in H(Q,d)$ such that $\theta$-stable representations exist, and

+Thus $C(Q,d)$ is a convex polyhedral cone in $H(Q,d)$, and it is full-dimensional if there is a $\theta\in H(Q,d)$ such that $\theta$-stable representations exist.
+If the quiver $Q$ has no oriented cycles then $C(Q,d)$ is strongly convex.\\ (3) By \cite[Cor.\ 1]{Cr96}, improving the results of \cite{Scho92} (see Thm.\ 3.3, Thm.\ 5.4 and the text following the proof of Thm.\ 5.4 in \cite{Scho92}), the generic dimension vectors, and thus the cone $C(Q,d)$, are combinatorially determined. \end{rem}

-\begin{defi} Weights $\theta,\theta'\in H(Q,d)$ are called GIT equivalent if
+\begin{defi} Weights $\theta,\theta'\in H(Q,d)$ are called {\it GIT equivalent} if

-We denote the GIT equivalence class of $\theta$ by
+We denote the {\it GIT equivalence class} of $\theta$ by

 and denote

 \end{defi}